 A far more effective methodology is to provide regular check-ins and lightweight performance feedback to employees so they can improve their skills on an ongoing basis.
 This approach is called Continuous Performance Management, and it’s a key enabler of continuous employee development, resulting in a more motivated, agile, and ultimately, more adaptable workforce.

 Continuous performance management is based on the idea of setting objectives and key results (OKRs) to achieve audacious goals, as popularized by John Doerr in his book Measure What Matters.
 In Doerr’s words, continuous performance management is “a new HR model for the new world of work”—a way of using conversations, feedback, and recognition to motivate employees and spur continuous, gradual improvement.
-Managers, along with employees, should set developmental goals with employees one-on-one, then provide feedback at regular scheduled sessions and on an ad-hoc basis.
-This system ensures that workers are continuously developing their capabilities—and results in skill-building at an accelerated rate.
+One-on-one conversations between managers and staff should be used to create developmental goals.
+Regular scheduled meetings and ad hoc feedback sessions should then follow.
+This technique makes sure that employees are always improving their skills, which accelerates the development of skills.